CiscoIOx/modbus_collector_python/README.md

 * Key operation detected (UP/DOWN/LEFT/RIGHT/SELECT)
 * Location of the device (Latitude and Longitude)

-Modbus slave simulator code can be found at location  modbus_simulator/sync_modbus_server.py.
+Modbus slave simulator code can be found at location  modbus_simulator/sync_modbus_server.py..
+The same simulator is located on raspberry pi at /home/pi/modbus_simulator/sync_modbus_server.py.
 Backedn web server code can be found at location cloud/cloudendpoint.py.

 ### Bootstrap configuration file